Do You Need To Outsource Your NOC?

 When should you look at handing over your NOC strategy to another company?

-- New MSPs – When a new company or division offers a managed service, the creation of a NOC or help desk can be an expensive endeavor.
-If your new MSP offering has legitimate need for a NOC and you can’t cost justify its creation, outsourcing might be a good solution.
+- New MSPs: When a new company or division offers a managed service, creating a NOC or help desk can be an expensive endeavor.
+If your new MSP offering has a legitimate need for a NOC and you can’t cost-justify its creation, outsourcing might be the right solution.

-- High Growth – There are real periods of high growth within a company where the draw on resources can be challenging.
-I have even seen MSPs with existing NOC capabilities outsource to another MSP just to achieve true 24/7 coverage.
+- High Growth – There are periods of high growth within a company where the draw on resources can be challenging.
+I have even seen MSPs with existing NOC capabilities outsource to another MSP solely to achieve true 24/7 coverage.

-- Non-Core Offerings – It is also entirely possible that as a MSP you have a set of service offerings which do not require a NOC.
+- Non-Core Offerings – It is also entirely possible to have a set of service offerings that do not require a NOC as an MSP.
 Yet, having a NOC as a “nice to have” feature seems appealing.
 In this scenario, leveraging an outsourced NOC can be a great decision.

 When NOC Outsourcing Is Dangerous

-Please note, all the previous scenarios where outsourcing your NOC is mentioned, how this outsourcing is accomplished and whether it is successful is all in the details.
-There are a number of situations where outsourcing something as vital to a MSP’s business model can not only be challenging, but also damaging to the MSP if done improperly.
+Please note: all the previous scenarios where outsourcing your NOC is mentioned, how this outsourcing is accomplished, and whether it is successful is all in the details.
+There are many situations where outsourcing something as vital to an MSP’s business model can be challenging and damaging to the MSP if done improperly.

-- No Defined Procedures – If you outsource your NOC without having any service delivery procedures in place, you cannot expect this relationship to magically solve anything.
-In fact, outsourcing a NOC with no pre-defined policies or procedures in place can often do great manage to a MSP’s reputation with its customers.
+- No Defined Procedures: If you outsource your NOC without having any service delivery procedures in place, you cannot expect this relationship to magically solve anything.
+Outsourcing a NOC with no pre-defined policies or procedures can often do significant damage to an MSP’s reputation with its customers.
 You want your NOC partner to fit into your business model, not the other way around.

-- Unknown NOC – I have seen a number of situations where an outsourced NOC solution is actually not delivered by the company but another organization.
+- Unknown NOC – I have seen several situations where an outsourced NOC solution is not delivered by the company but by another organization.
 So, follow me here.
-MSP decides to use 3rd party NOC.
-The 3rd party NOC does not deliver the solution, but instead white labels the NOC services from a separate provider.
+MSP decides to use a 3rd party NOC.
+The 3rd party NOC does not provide the solution but instead white labels the NOC services from a separate provider.
 Yeah, this is actually happening!
 Be careful and ask questions.
 If you don’t get answers you are comfortable with then maybe you should reconsider your options.

 There are plenty of good reasons why you should have a NOC.
 There are even some good reasons for outsourcing your NOC.
 But, if you decide to outsource, be smart about it and do it intelligently.
-If you decide to do it yourself, that’s fine as well.
-There are plenty of MSPs who have developed their own NOC and it works just fine.
+If you choose to do it yourself, that’s fine as well.
+There are plenty of MSPs who have developed their own NOC, and it works just fine.